Author Bios

 Northwestern State University – Criminal Justice

 Michelle holds a Bachelor of Criminal Justice from Louisiana State University of Shreveport, a Master of Science in Administration of Justice and Security from University of Phoenix, a Post-Master Certificate in Global Security and Intelligence from Northwestern State University of Louisiana and is a Nationally Registered Emergency Medical Technician–Basic.
-She has worked as a Classification Officer for the Louisiana Department of Corrections at Forcht-Wade Correctional Center in Keithville, Louisiana, and a Deputy Coroner for Caddo, Vernon, and Natchitoches Parishes.
+She has worked as a Classification Officer for the Louisiana Department of Corrections at Forcht-Wade Correctional Center in Keithville, Louisiana, and as a Deputy Coroner for Caddo, Vernon, and Natchitoches Parishes.
 She has a total of 17 years of experience and was previously a Nationally Certified Medicolegal Death Investigator.
 Michelle began teaching adjunct courses for Northwestern State University of Louisiana in 2007 and joined the ranks of the full-time faculty in 2014.
 She teaches a variety of criminal justice courses including Corrections, Juvenile Justice, Introduction to Criminal Justice, Probation, Parole, and Community Corrections, and Senior Seminar (which is the capstone course for the Bachelor of Arts in Criminal Justice).
 She is one of the two principal advisors for the Criminal Justice Program and enjoys interacting with her students and learning about their interests and future goals.
 She helps guide her students during their tenure at Northwestern State University of Louisiana which projects them forward to a successful future.

 Franklyn Scott, PhD, Associate Professor of Criminal Justice, Southern University at New Orleans.